aptech/docs/docs/CR-parse.rst

 names = "GDP;GNP;M1;M2";
 namesVec = parse(names, ";");

-//The '$' is used when printing character vectors print $namesVec;
+// The '$' is used when printing character vectors print $namesVec;
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++